 Keeping your house in order shouldn’t cost a bundle.
-If you do the cleaning yourself — instead of spending hundreds or thousands of dollars annually on cleaning services — you’re already way ahead of the game.
+If you do the cleaning yourself — instead of spending hundreds or thousands of dollars annually on cleaning services — you’re way ahead of the game.

 Use the following tips to create a tidy, comfortable living space while giving your budget an extra break.